Vladimir Mineev: Career

 On October 16, 2021, at AMC Fight Nights 105, Mineev rematched Magomed Ismailov with the AMC Fight Nights Middleweight Championship on the line.
 Mineev won the bout via TKO in the third round.

 Family

 Mineev's younger brother Pyotr, a Russian military serviceman serving in the 31st Guards Air Assault Brigade of the Russian Airborne Forces, was killed in action during the 2022 Russian invasion of Ukraine.

+Vladimir Mineev doesn't like to talk much about his first marriage.
+All we know about this story is that from that union, Vladimir has a daughter named Aurora.
+Later, he married Karina Tigre (real name - Karina Sokhieva).
+However, the marriage didn't last long and was marked by scandalous news.

+Now, Mineev is married to an English language teacher, Ekaterina, and they have a son named Mikhail.